 The whole book is littered with vintage film posters, behind the scene photographs, and publicity stills.

-The book’s chapters each focus on the history of filmmaking in one county and the films shot in the county.
+Each chapter focuses on a different county in the state first providing a brief historical overview followed by brief analyses of the films that were shot there.
 While this structure may be a bit confusing for anyone unfamiliar with Utah geography, this regional approach keeps films shot in the same location together and allows you to see which filmmakers enjoyed coming back to the same locations over and over again.
 Many of John Ford’s classic Westerns shot in Monument Valley can all be found in the chapter on San Juan Valley County while many of Robert Redford’s films are neatly packaged near the end of the chapter covering Washington County.

 In the book’s appendix lies a valuable, comprehensive filmography that lists every film and TV series shot on location in Utah.
 Starting from 1913 and kept up-to-date through 2018, this filmography is a dream for researchers and film nerds, listing specific locations and whether the film’s primary location was Utah or somewhere else.

 The book’s second edition, released in 2019 nine years after the first edition, brings to life the colorful history covered by D’Arc.
 Packed full of hundreds of lush film posters, behind the scene snapshots, and iconic film stills of Utah locations, the book would make a great addition to any film lover’s coffee table.
 I highly recommend the book for any classic Western fan who can learn about the interesting production history of some of their favorite Westerns and find dozens of lesser-known, smaller Westerns shot in the state.
 Anyone who loves classic film or is familiar with Utah would also enjoy learning about how Utah became the favorite location of numerous filmmakers.